joshluisaac/poweretl-notifier/site/devops_guide.md

-`bmRootPath` This is the path to DataConnector logs directory
+`bmRootPath` This is the path to where BatchManager logs resides.

 `batchStartRegex` Regex used to identify the start position of the contents of the log file (Default settings, please don't modify)